32blogby Studio Mitsu

 What is an alias?

 An alias is a shortcut: you give a long or complex command a shorter name, and use that name instead. macOS and most Linux distros come with several aliases already defined.
+See the GNU Bash Manual — Aliases for the full specification.
 Run alias with no arguments to see them:

 bash